near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 ### add_proposal
 Adds proposal to this DAO.
-- [ ] Check that the method fails in case of insufficient deposit
+- [x] Check that the method fails in case of insufficient deposit
-- [ ] Check that different kinds of `proposal` are validated correctly
+- [x] Check that different kinds of `proposal` are validated correctly
-- [ ] Check that only those with a permission can add the proposal
+- [x] Check that only those with a permission can add the proposal
-- [ ] Check that the proposal is added to the list of proposals
+- [x] Check that the proposal is added to the list of proposals
 ### act_proposal
 Act on given proposal by id, if permissions allow.
-- [ ] Check that only those with a permission can act on the the proposal
+- [??]
+Check that only those with a permission can act on the the proposal
-- [ ] Check that the method works correctly on any possible `action`
+- [x] Check that the method works correctly on any possible `action`
-- [ ] If the number of votes in the group has changed (new members has been added) the proposal can lose it's approved state.
+- [x] If the number of votes in the group has changed (new members has been added) the proposal can lose it's approved state.
 In this case new proposal needs to be made, this one should expire
 ### on_proposal_callback
 Receiving callback after the proposal has been finalized.
-- [ ] If successful, should return bond money to the proposal originator
+- [??]
+If successful, should return bond money to the proposal originator
-- [ ] If the proposal execution failed (funds didn't transfer or function call failure), should move the proposal to the "Failed" state
+- [??]
+If the proposal execution failed (funds didn't transfer or function call failure), should move the proposal to the "Failed" state

 _NOTE: Appears views are currently just helper methods and dont have test coverage_